 During my year as Nampa Optimist President, we started the Nampa Optimist Football program.
 Our first year, we had 247 kids on 11 teams.

 Over the years, this program has won local and even a couple of International awards.
-We now serve about 900 kids on 30+ teams.
-We also have a 35-acre Nampa Optimist Park.
+We also built a 25-acre Nampa Optimist Park.

 SGI-USA IdahoI've been a member of SGI (Soka Gakkai, Buddhist) since 1974.
 SGI has always been a source of inspiration to me.
 Discovering the intricacies of life depends on effort.
 A close examination of cause and effect promotes that effort, then many new discoveries.